agis/dev-tips/vim.md

 ; - move to the next character (after using f/t)
 , - move to the previous character (after using f/t)

+ctrl-O - jump to previous position in the jumplist ctrl-I - jump to next position in the jumplist

 EDITING
 --------